 It is tempting.
 Anyone could just label any coffee as coffee alamid or adulterate the genuine with regular.

-At least, there is a way.
-Although, it require effort and budget.
-Don’t loose hope!
+At least, there’s the way.
+Although, it requires effort and budget.
+Don’t lose hope!

 Another is accreditation.
-Regulatory agency could implement a law requiring sellers to undergo verification and give permits to sellers of good standing.
+The regulatory agencies could implement a law requiring sellers to undergo verification and give permits to sellers of good standing.
 The idea is not new.
 It is being implemented on sale of organic produce.

 You could also buy it as fresh poop.
 You do the cleaning and roasting.
 It is still not foolproof.
 At least, you are quite near to the real thing.